academia-edu/what/README.md

 What?
 A simple server monitoring tool.
 ======================================

-What is still in the early stages of development.
+What is a modular, easily-extensible server monitoring tool which is still in the early stages of development.

+### What do I install?

+    $ gem install what

+### What does it do?

 Right now, the example config file monitors Unicorn workers.
 Observe: